 2. Get The Strawberry Plants Established In Their Container

-- Freeze the seeds for a month (or buy ready-to-plant seed).
+- Buy ready-to-plant seeds, or freeze the seeds for a month.
 This will trick the seeds into thinking they have experienced winter.
 Follow any special freezing instructions printed on your seed packet.
 Fresh strawberry seeds taken from a ripe strawberry may not require freezing.

 - After slowly thawing the seeds, plant them in room-temperature soil.
 Due to your clever freezer trick, they’ll think it’s spring.
 Yay!
 Follow the planting instructions on the seed packet closely when growing strawberries indoors.
 Take care not to plant the tiny seeds any deeper than recommended.
 The seeds are so tiny that it’s sometimes easier just to place the seeds on top of the soil, and then dust the seeded surface with a bit of extra soil.

 - Water the newly-planted seeds lightly.
 Saturate the soil, but don’t use such a sharp stream of water that the soil erodes.
 Growing strawberries from seed requires gentle watering :)